Alex Zurdo: Musical career

-On the "From A to Z" tour, Alex Zurdo's first live album was recorded, which was titled AZ Live and was released in 2016.
+On the "From A to Z" tour, Zurdo's first live album was recorded, which was titled AZ Live and was released in 2016.
 The concert that was used for the recording of the album was that of its presentation in his native country, specifically at the Coliseo de Puerto Rico José Miguel Agrelot.
 The album was nominated at the 2017 Arpa Awards in the categories "Best Live Album" and "Best Urban Album".

 In 2018, he released his album ¿Quién contra nosotros?
-(Who Against Us? in English), also, it obtained at the Dove Awards the recognition of "Song of the Year in Spanish" for the single «Sin ti», while in 2019, being nominated as Best Christian Album in Spanish at the Latin Grammy Awards, Dove Awards and Arpa Awards, being the winner in these last two ceremonies as "Best Christian Album in Spanish", and "Best Urban Album", respectively.
-Then, he launched M.E.M.E. in 2020, (acronym for "Menos Ego, Más Enfoque", "Less Ego, More Focus" in English), where the single "Toca la guitarra, Viejo" ("Play the guitar, dad") dedicated to his father, was approached by various media due to the theme touched, Alzheimer's.
+(Who Against Us? in English), also, it obtained at the Dove Awards the recognition of "Song of the Year in Spanish" for the single "Sin ti", while in 2019, being nominated as Best Christian Album in Spanish at the Latin Grammy Awards, Dove Awards and Arpa Awards, being the winner in these last two ceremonies as "Best Christian Album in Spanish", and "Best Urban Album", respectively.
+Then he launched M.E.M.E. in 2020, (acronym for "Menos Ego, Más Enfoque", "Less Ego, More Focus" in English), where the single "Toca la guitarra, Viejo" ("Play the guitar, dad") dedicated to his father, was approached by various media due to the theme touched, Alzheimer's.

 In February 2021, he released UNO, an album collaborating with Funky and Redimi2.
 In March 2021, he participated in "Al Taller del Maestro", a benefit streaming concert performed by Alex Campos, where Evan Craft was also present.

+In 2022, he released his first EP titled DTOX.
+In the third edition of the Tu Música Urbano Awards, he was recognized as Top Christian Artist, in addition to being nominated in the Urban Christian Song category again.

+In 2023, he collaborated with Gocho on his return to music for the single "Hablaré".
+He again received nominations at the Tu Música Urbano Awards.
+He participated in the remix of "Danzando (Versión Urbana)" with Travy Joe, Harold Velázquez and the Venezuelan band Montesanto.

 Personal life

 On April 8, 2008, he married Denisse Contreras, sister of singer Daliza Contreras, wife of Dominican rapper Willy González, known as Redimi2.

 In 2011, his first child was born.
-In 2014, Alex Zurdo became a father for the second time.
+In 2014, Zurdo became a father for the second time.